statina1986/k8s-platform-addon-operator/modules/160-elasticsearch-platform/README.md

 When running a upgrade the downtime for elasticsearch will be around 5mins and if this is not acceptable you can temporaly remove some of the elasticsearch nodes from the ECK-operators management.
 The guide below will walk you trough the process:
 - [k8s-upgrading-eck](https://www.elastic.co/guide/en/cloud-on-k8s/current/k8s-upgrading-eck.html) This was not tested, because there should not be need for it.

+# Filebeat connections to Vector

+Filebeat can be utilized on VM nodes, like Tibco nodes, to transmit traffic to the k8s cluster.
+In order to send the traffic to Vector, it's essential to include an additional host address that points to Vector.
+Here's an example:

+    hosts:
+      - "${LOGSTASH_HOST:elasticsearch-platform-logstash.platform.svc.cluster.local}:${LOGSTASH_PORT:5044}"
+      - "vector-platform-aggregator.platform.svc.cluster.local:9000"